Frequently asked questions

 Dependent upon our location, there may be bustling market towns to glide through, stately homes and castles, stunning countryside, peaceful valleys or rolling hills to view.
 For the more active guest there are locks to open and towpaths to walk (or run) along.
-But if that sounds far too energetic, there are comfy seats inside the boats or on the well-decks to view the ever changing and stunning scenery, sketch, take photographs or just relax.
+But if that sounds far too energetic, there are comfy seats at both ends of the boats to view the ever changing and stunning scenery, sketch, take photographs or just relax.

 Morning tea or coffee and biscuits will usually be served as we cruise along around about 11am.
 Later we will moor up for a lunch which our cook has been working hard to prepare.
 Dependent upon the weather outside a typical lunch may be soup and a crusty roll, quiche or a buffet with lots of cold meats, salads, cheeses.
 This is usually followed by summer fruits salad or cheese and biscuits.

-At 7pm a three-course dinner is served on Duke; everyone eating together makes for a fun and sociable evening with delicious home cooked fare such as roast lamb or a chicken and mushroom pie, with tasty fresh vegetables and typical desserts may be mouth-watering cheesecake topped with blackberries picked from the towpath (usually be guests).
+At 6pm a four-course dinner is served on board; everyone dining together makes for a fun and sociable evening with delicious home cooked fare such as roast lamb or a chicken and mushroom pie, with tasty fresh vegetables and typical desserts may be mouth-watering cheesecake topped with blackberries picked from the towpath (usually be guests).

 Some guests may then enjoy an evening stroll, visit the nearest canalside pub, play cards, chat about the days cruising and sites or just have an early night.

 Is this holiday suitable for independent travelers?